 - supporting the civic life of the county, working with local councils and agencies, the emergency services, schools, charities and the voluntary sector.

 Oxfordshire's Lord-Lieutenant is Tim Stevenson OBE.
-He is supported by the Vice Lord-Lieutenant John Harwood and Deputy Lieutenants.
+He is supported by the Vice Lord-Lieutenant Brian Buchan and Deputy Lieutenants.
 Collectively, they are known as the Oxfordshire Lieutenancy.